Navyasri-Pallelapati/learn-git-branching/Section-3.md

 <img width="1919" height="1079" alt="Level-8" src="https://github.com/user-attachments/assets/5e4db298-67e4-4158-9365-a28ceddef353" />

-Here we have the goals to solve in this level.
+Here we can see, what goals we have to reach in this level.

 In this picture we are going see the commands to solve this level.